 (d) The licensee shall:

-Provide complete services requested by client or disclose clearly thatsuch
+(2) Provide complete services requested by client or disclose clearly that

 (e) The licensee shall: